 Throughout the program, you will engage in school-based research projects designed around actual work tasks facing today's principals.
 Successful completion of course work and a major presentation prepares you to apply for your initial principal license.

 You may also earn a graduate degree by building on the 32-credit principal licensure program with 9 additional semester credits and a brief paper.

-For more information, select from the above tabs and/or contact the Student Services Center at firstname.lastname@example.org or 303-315-6300.
+For more information, select from the above tabs and/or contact us at firstname.lastname@example.org or 303-315-6300.
 We also encourage you to attend an information session.
 Sessions include details about curriculum, cohort options, credits, costs, timeline, and the application process.